 Our time alive is extremely short.

-You don’t want to regret your life at your death bed.
-Think about Tolstoy’s the Death of Ivan Illych.
+You don’t want to regret your life on your deathbed.
+Think about Tolstoy’s The Death of Ivan Illych.

 Current societies are too large.

 To many, democracy is a somewhat unnatural concept.

 The world is not fair.

 Making a living independently is always honorable.

 As Naval argues, knowledge is currently available almost for free, it’s the willingness to learn which is scarce.

 Life is a bitch and fate has no mercy.